Pristine coastal wilderness in the south-western Cape

 Cars are not allowed past the parking area.
 Please do not disturb nesting birds, and keep to specified paths to avoid trampling vegetation.

-To find out more, download the De Mond Nature Reserve brochure.
+To find out more, download the De Mond Nature Reserve brochure and map.

 How to get there

 From Cape Town, take the N2 to Caledon, before turning off on to the R316 to Bredasdorp.
 From Bredasdorp, the reserve can be approached from either the R319 to Struisbaai, or the R316 to Arniston.
 De Mond is approximately 200km from Cape Town.

 GPS: 34 42 36.81 S 20 06 17.41 E

 Telephone: Tel: (028) 425 1242/(028) 424 2170

 Accommodation and permit bookings Tel: +27 (0)21 483 0190

 This charming self-catering cottage is nestled in the reserve’s milkwood trees and coastal fynbos.
 The cottage is fully equipped, with three rooms that can sleep six guests.